w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 In our example, `/ip4/127.0.0.1/tcp/<P2P_PORT>` means that specifies you want to listen to NGINX on the localhost address `127.0.0.1` with tcp packets on the predefined p2p port.

-- `P2P_PORT` - This is the port that the polkadot application will connect to NGINX.
+- `P2P_PORT` - the port that the polkadot application connects to NGINX.

 #### Starting the validator with the NGINX proxy